Hybrid battery repair equipment

 What does “out of balance” mean?

-The driving cycle of HEV battery modules only a shallow depth of discharge that uses no more than 10% of the battery capacity.
-Chronically unused capacity becomes separated and essentially unavailable with time.
+The driving cycle of a hybrid battery modules demands only a shallow depth of discharge that uses no more than 10% of the battery capacity.
+Chronically unused capacity undergoes a reversible degradation process that reduces battery capacity.
 This reversible failure mode (i.e., module-to-module variation of amp-hour (Ah) capacity) results in an “out of balance” battery pack.
-This is often referred to as the “memory effect”.
+This is referred to as the “memory effect”.

 What is battery cell balancing?